mangalam-research/wed/README.rst

   on the same page.

 * Keyboard navigation in contextual menus works.
-However, if the mouse is hovering over menu items two items will be highlighted at once, which may be confusing.
+However, if the mouse is hovering over menu items, two items will be highlighted at once, which may be confusing.
 This seems to be a limitation of CSS which Bootstrap does nothing to deal with.
 (One element may be in the focused state (keyboard) while another is in the hover state.)